zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Claudia says, “You look,” meaning you look for the name of this item, “I’ll start bagging.”
 “To bag” (bag), as a verb, means to put t hings into a container which is

 called, confusingly, a “bag.”
-A “bag” can be made o f plastic or paper or some other material, and we use bags to carry things aro und.
+A “bag” can be made of plastic or paper or some other material, and we use bags to carry things aro und.
 When you go to a grocery store in the United States, they usually gi ve you either a paper or a plastic bag.
 Sometimes they charge you money for the bags, however, so many people bring their own bags from home.
 So, “to bag”  means to put something in a bag.

 Raul says, “Wait!
 You’re supposed to wait until eve rything is scanned before removing items from the bagging area to put in bags .”
 The way the self-checkout machines work is that you put things on a flat surf ace, like a little table, called the “bagging area.”
 After you scan something, you then put it on this small table, but the table itself is connected to the machine, and i t can tell how much weight you are putting on the machine.
 It’s a way, I guess, for the grocery store company to make sure you’re not cheating.
 You can’t put things  into bags until you finished scanning all of your items.
 That’s what Raul says.